openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 >
 > * * * * *
 >
 > Doctor Van Strankenkloff has invoked the *darkness* boon using his patented Light Sucker Mark IV.
 On his next turn, under cover of darkness, he activates his Personal Transmogrification Belt to invoke the *shapeshift* boon to turn into a mouse.
-Because both boons have a duration of "sustain persists", and the doctor may only sustain one boon at a time, he chooses to sustain the *shapeshift*.
+Because both boons have a duration of “sustain persists” , and the doctor may only sustain one boon at a time, he chooses to sustain the *shapeshift*.
 At the end of his turn, the *darkness* is dispelled and the *shapeshift* persists.

 ### Focus Actions